 Not sure how to invest in First Northwest Bancorp stock?
 Here's how.

-1. Decide where to buy First Northwest Bancorp stock: You need to decide on an online brokerage, but don't worry - we've sifted through dozens of online stock brokerages and apps to help you choose where to buy First Northwest Bancorp stock.
+Decide where to buy First Northwest Bancorp stock: You need to decide on an online brokerage, but don't worry - we've sifted through dozens of online brokerages and apps to help you determine where to buy First Northwest Bancorp stock.

-2. Open a brokerage account: Sign up for 0% commission trading with the highest-rated brokerage we've selected.
+Open a brokerage account: Sign up for 0% fee trading with the highest-rated brokerage we've selected.

-3. Deposit funds into your investment account: Pick your method of payment and add your information.
+Deposit funds into your investment account: Select your method of payment and add your info.

-4. Research First Northwest Bancorp stock: The First Northwest Bancorp ticker symbol is FNWB.
+Research First Northwest Bancorp stock: The First Northwest Bancorp ticker symbol is FNWB.
 Is First Northwest Bancorp stock a good investment?
 Should you buy shares of FNWB?
 How do FNWB's underlying business fundamentals look?
 Do top analysts think First Northwest Bancorp is a good buy?
 Why has FNWB's stock price moved recently?
-(Hint: Our stock research website can help you decide if FNWB is a good stock to buy).
+(Hint: Our stock market analysis tools can help you decide if FNWB is a good stock to buy).

-5. Place your FNWB purchase: Decide if you will purchase FNWB shares at the current market price or use a limit order to buy FNWB shares at a particular price.
+Place your FNWB purchase: Decide if you will purchase FNWB shares at the current market price or use a limit order to purchase FNWB shares at a particular price.

-6. Get notifications regarding your investment in FNWB: Create a watchlist to get the latest news on your position in First Northwest Bancorp stock.
+Get notifications regarding your investment in FNWB: Create a watchlist to important updates regarding your investment in First Northwest Bancorp shares.

 Step 1: Decide where to buy First Northwest Bancorp stock

-You will need a brokerage account to access the NASDAQ market and buy FNWB stock.
+You need an online brokerage account to access the NASDAQ market and buy FNWB stock.

-A brokerage account enables you to buy and sell a variety of financial instruments, such as stocks, bonds, mutual funds, and ETFs.
+A brokerage account is an investment account that enables you to buy and sell a number of investments, including stocks, bonds, mutual funds, and ETFs.

 Our favorite brokerage: eToro